desautm/doomsday/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of doomsday is to …
+The goal of `doomsday` is to define simple helper functions for implementing the doomsday algorithm.

 ## Installation